This section describes how to install a high-availability K3s cluster with an external database.

 - An external datastore (as opposed to the embedded SQLite datastore used in single-server setups)

-- A fixed registration address that is placed in front of the server nodes to allow agent nodes to register with the cluster
+- Optional: A fixed registration address for agent nodes to register with the cluster

 For more details on how these components work together, refer to the architecture section.